 - Working closely with law enforcement associations to pass crucial public safety legislation, such as the Ashley Hall Bill and Emma’s Law.

-Professional background: AG Wilson is serving his third term as South Carolina Attorney General.
+Professional background: AG Wilson is serving his fourth term as South Carolina Attorney General.
 Prior to assuming office in 2011, AG Wilson practiced law at the Columbia firm Willoughby & Hoefer, P.A.
 Prior to entering private practice, AG Wilson served as an assistant AG in the South Carolina AG’s office and was an assistant solicitor in Lexington County.
 He also served in Iraq and is an officer in the JAG Corps of the South Carolina National Guard.
 Early in his career, AG Wilson worked for the U.S. Drug Enforcement Agency.

 Education: AG Wilson has a B.S. in political science from Francis Marion University, and he received a J.D. from the University of South Carolina School of Law.